Shrek (video game): Development

-On December 20, 2000, TDK Mediactive signed a five-year deal with DreamWorks to produce video games based on the Shrek license; the plan upon signing was to release a Game Boy title coinciding with the film's release and issue another game for "a next generation platform" in the fourth quarter of 2001.
+On December 20, 2000, TDK Mediactive signed a five-year deal with DreamWorks SKG to produce video games based on the Shrek license; the plan upon signing was to release a Game Boy title coinciding with the film's release and issue another game for "a next generation platform" in the fourth quarter of 2001.
 On February 6, 2001, the next-generation console was announced to be Xbox, development duties would go towards Sandbox Studios, and the game would use character and object models from the original movie.
+In April, Digital Illusions CE purchased Sandbox Studios, and was soon renamed as Digital Illusions Canada.
+However, the game remained on schedule.

+The game was noted for being the first commercial title to make use of deferred shading, owing to the developers being able to write an advanced renderer without the constraints imposed by limited hardware typically targeted by games aimed towards children, such as the need for software rendering as a fallback in low-end computers that lack a graphics accelerator.

-On May 16, 2001, IGN released nine clips of gameplay footage from the Xbox title, noting "details in the graphics including loads of bump mapping an per pixel shading."
+On May 16, 2001, IGN released nine clips of gameplay footage from the Xbox title, noting "details in the graphics including loads of bump mapping an[sic] per pixel shading."
 During development, Sandbox Studios was acquired by EA DICE (prior to their acquisition by Electronic Arts) and renamed to Digital Illusions Canada.

-A port of Extra Large for the PlayStation 2 was planned for release in 2003, but was cancelled due to TDK Mediactive being acquired by Take-Two Interactive later that year, as a result losing the rights for Shrek games.
+Shortly after the game's release, TDK Mediactive announced that a Shrek title would be released for the GameCube in 2002.
+In December, it was officially announced that Digital Illusions would handle the game for a Q3 2002 release on the GameCube, while a PlayStation 2 version would follow in Q4 2002.
+IGN assumed that the late release could mean that the port would be a different game outright.

+The PlayStation 2 port of Shrek Extra Large was never officially revealed, and it is very likely that the port never got past the announcement stage.
+The purchase of TDK Mediactive's US operations by Take-Two Interactive in September 2003 and being stripped of the Shrek license prevented a release otherwise.